elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

  * How do we get data locality?

-     - We don’t.
+     - We don't.
 There is no data locality.

      - Need very fast network connection